 National Institutes of Health:

 Effective May 12, 2023, NIH will no longer issue Emergency Notices of Funding Opportunities related to COVID-19.
 Ongoing emergency awards will not be impacted and will retain all existing emergency flexibilities for the remained of the current competition segment.
 See NIH notice NOT-OD-23-095 for more details.

-- Exceptions to Use of a Single IRB During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency (October 23, 2020) - as of the conclusion of the public health emergency on May 11, 2023, the COVID-19 Single IRB exception has expired and cannot be applied to additional studies.
+- Exceptions to Use of a Single IRB During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency (Rescinded on May 11, 2023) - as of the conclusion of the public health emergency on May 11, 2023, the COVID-19 Single IRB exception has expired and cannot be applied to additional studies.
 All exceptions granted by NIH prior to May 11, 2023, will be effective for the duration of the research or the time they were granted, as indicated in the determination letters.
 See NIH notice NOT-OD-23-097 for more details.